chappjc/p2p-demo/README.md

 - nodes should retrieve unknown transactions that were announced to it
 - nodes should re-announce the transactions that it has retrieved and which pass basic validity checks
 - nodes should periodically re-announce unconfirmed transactions
+- non-leader nodes should perform peer exchange to mesh for efficient content distribution, validators prioritizing other validators
 - leader must broadcast new block IDs, and serve on request
 - all nodes must be able to request specific blocks, by height or hash (maybe other identifiers)
 - nodes may operate in "blocks only" mode, such as when syncing or when functioning as an archival node with no mempool
+- leader should only accept connections from (peer with) validators, so as to prevent spamming on the leader

 Other considerations arise from semantics of mempool and block confirmation.
 For instances, remove transactions from mempool when they are mined, and re-check unconfirmed transactions after confirming a blocks, etc.  However, this section pertains to expected p2p behavior to facilitate function of Kwil in the leader-based block production design.

-### Stream Protocol Specs [WIP]
+### Stream Protocol Specs

-The above requirements necessitate a number of stream protocols.
-They will be enumerated and outlined here...
+The above requirements necessitate a number of stream protocols, which are detailed here.

-The protocol stream handlers and initiator methods will interact with several other higher level systems including: mempool, block store, block index, transaction index, consensus engine, etc. Systems such as RPC, instrumentation, etc. must not be involved.
+The protocol stream handlers and initiator methods will interact with several other higher level systems including: mempool, block store, block index, transaction index, consensus engine, etc.

-Non-blocking: All stream handlers and initiators MUST NOT be blocking, and MUST be able to run concurrently.
+Non-blocking: All stream handlers and initiators MUST NOT block other node functions, and MUST be able to run concurrently.
 Other systems that interact with the P2P layer SHOULD utilize atomics, queues, goroutines, and other internal mechanisms for handling communications *asynchronously*.

+Out-of-sequence or otherwise invalid/unexpected messages received on incoming (remotely initiated) streams or from any higher level gossip protocols should be either ignored or initiate resolution of consensus state.
+For instance, if a validator may reset to the "waiting for proposal" consensus state or use a resolution protocol to rejoin the current round.
+These scenarios may arise if a validator looses connectivity or a temporary network partition interrupts leader messages, or if the validator simply starts up mid-round.

 The following stream protocols are needed, where there is a stream initiator (does `NewStream`, outgoing to peer) and a stream handler (had `SetStreamHandler` pointing to a handler function, for incoming from a peer).

-Data retrieval protocols:
+#### Data retrieval protocols

 - `ProtocolIDBlock` - Block get
   - summary: request block content by hash or height, perhaps separate protocols